TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- macos build fail: vsprintf in yojimbo
+	- low prio tho but would be nice to have a green light

 - Also think how do we handle resource editing when multiple nodes are selected and we switch to resource tab
 	- Should be fairly easy to properly implement this, just gather the resource targets from the currently inspected nodes, the rest as usual